 Installing Themes in Windows 10

 The first step to installing themes in Windows 10 is to ensure the theme you want to install is compatible with Windows 10.
 For the most part, Windows 8-based themes will be compatible with Windows 10.
 Some Windows 7 themes may be compatible, but only if theme makers tweaked settings to make them compatible with Windows 8 first.
 This may take some time to figure out.
-Worst case scenario is the theme doesn’t install and that’s how you figure it out.
+The worst-case scenario is the theme doesn’t install and that’s how you figure it out.

 Keep in mind that all of TechNorms’ themes for Windows 7 and Windows 8 work in Windows 10, so make sure to check out our theme galleries.